actionhero/actionhero-tutorial/readme.md

 ## Testing

-There are many testing tools and packages which exist for nodejs.  actionHero does come with a testing framework, but testing is important.  actionHero exposes a number of utilities to make it easy to boot up a server with configuration overrides to make testing easier.
+There are many testing tools and packages which exist for nodejs.  actionHero is not opinionated about which testing framework you should use, but nonetheless, testing is important!  actionHero exposes a number of utilities to make it easy to boot up a server with configuration overrides to make testing easier.

 Lets setup a test with the `mocha` and `should` packages.
-We'll use the `request` package to make HTTP requests simpler
+We'll use the `request` package to make HTTP requests simpler in our tests.

 `npm install mocha should request` (and add them to your `package.json` in the `devDependencies` section).